8ta4/blog/drafts/Why I Use Firefox to Develop Chrome Extensions with ClojureScript.md

 - Chrome vs. Firefox: The APIs are similar, but there are differences between the two browsers.

-- REPL: The REPL works fine in content scripts, but not in the background scripts.
+- REPL: The REPL works fine in content scripts, but it's a no-go in background scripts.

 - Custom formatters: [Custom formatters for ClojureScript don't work](https://github.com/binaryage/cljs-devtools/issues/71) in Firefox.